 Me: “God, I know I’ve said this before but if you save me just one more time, I promise I’ll get help.
 I’ll do whatever it takes.”

 For the record, I know this is not how God works.
 However, He was so gracious and He “saved” me that night through a bizarre set of circumstances I still can only give God the credit for.

-I spent the next three days in a mental health facility where I wasn’t allowed outside and ate.
-Jersey Mike’s sandwich for every meal of the day.
+I spent the next three days in a mental health facility where I wasn’t allowed outside and ate Jersey Mike’s sandwiches for every meal of the day.
 I didn’t speak to anyone unless I had to.
 They put me on a medication that made me sleep 80 percent of the day but then forgot to give it to me more often than not.
 I didn’t fraternize with the other patients.
 I just laid on my bed and cried, prayed and slept.